Handbills--Bill Graham and Miscellaneous Fillmore

 BG #49, Blues Project, Jimmy Reed, John Lee Hooker, 2/10-12/67, Fillmore; blue & turquoise-green design by John H. Myers features image of old bluesman blowing harmonica that blends into the lettering.
 2 VG cards with general wear, $7.00; 1 badly damaged card with dark tape stains on reverse, $3.00. (*)

 BG #50, The Blues Project, The Mothers, Canned Heat, 2/17-19/67, Fillmore; another classic Wes Wilson image with orange border typical pink lettering, and flesh colored psychedelic figures in center.
-5 NM/NM- cards, $15 each; 2 mailing list cards with name on back, VG+ minor staple holes, $15 each. (*)
+6 NM/NM- cards, $15 each; 1 mailing list with slight age basically NM- $ 20; second mailing list card card with name on back, VG+ minor staple holes, $15. (*)

-BG #60, Howlin' Wolf, Big Brother & the Holding Co., 4/21-23/67, Fillmore; yellow top & bottom borders, color image of orange nude woman with brick red hair, high-contrast blue-red background lettering; Wes Wilson design, original mailer sent to a San Rafael address, VG+, light overall age on front but no pinholes, $22.
+BG #60, Howlin' Wolf, Big Brother & the Holding Co., 4/21-23/67, Fillmore; yellow top & bottom borders, color image of orange nude woman with brick red hair, high-contrast blue-red background lettering; Wes Wilson design; 1 NM postcard, $13; original mailer sent to a San Rafael address, 2 addressed mailers, both VG+, light overall age on front but no pinholes, $22 each; 1 damaged mailer $7. (*)

 BG #62, Grateful Dead, Paupers, Collage, 5/5-6/67, swirly lettering, frontal nude drawing of woman holding yin/yang ball, snake with swastika and dollar sign in mouth at bottom; Wes Wilson's swan song to Bill Graham; last of his early posters.
 There are 3 versions of the first printing which are easy to understand when you consider how they were printed.
 The first printing poster was printed with a split fountain background that ranged from pale green at the top to pale pink at the bottom (or vice versa ).
 The posters were printed on a sheet with one or more rows of cards to the right, arranged in three columns top to bottom.
 Thus, the topmost row of cards came out in pale green, like the top of the poster.
 The middle row came out with some green at the top and some pink at the bottom, like the middle third of the poster.
 The bottom row came out all pink like the bottom of the poster.
 I have 1 rose-pink copy left, $35.00.